-Professor Wilson's areas of interest include religion in America, with an emphasis on religion in the Midwest and 19th-century New Religious Movements.
-He has also done work in theory and method in the academic study of religion.
+Professor Wilson's areas of interest include religion in American Religious History; New Religious Movements; Religion in the Midwest and in the Yankee Diaspora; and Theory and Method in the Academic Study of Religion.
 His latest book project is the spiritual biography of John E. Fetzer supported by a grant from the Fetzer Institute.

 Professor Wilson on YouTube